 rule carries with it a number of administrative changes outside of just fund pricing.
 Floating NAV

 requires a change in the valuation process of the underlying securities.
 Funds using the floating NAV

 can no longer use the amortized cost method for valuation.
 These funds will now need to mark-to-market the portfolio rounding to the fourth decimal place.
 Trade settlement times will also increase from a few hours to more than a day.

 The other major change has to do with trading restrictions and fees.
 Funds will have the ability to charge redemption fees of up to 2% and freeze redemptions for up to 10 business days in order to prevent rapid selling.

 Potential Problems With Floating NAV

-The floating NAV rule comes with its share of concerns.
+rule comes with its share of concerns.

 - Many big financial companies use money market funds as a cash management tool.
 If the NAV fluctuates, it becomes less of a cash-like instrument and could push companies to look elsewhere to fill this need.